espertus/jacquard-template2/README.md

     * correct code
     * buggy code

-This is more advanced and less thoroughly documented than [Quiz 1](../quiz1/README.md), which you should view first.
+This is more advanced and less thoroughly documented than [Jacquard Template 1](https://github.com/espertus/jacquard-template1), which you should view first.

 ## Teacher Instructions